EizzyCode/A-Documentation-on-the-Analysis-of-Mass-Killings-in-the-US-from-2006-to-2024-/README.md

 The dataset examined encompasses 612 documented incidents spanning 2006 to 2024, resulting in 5,262 total casualties.
 Each incident was verified through multiple independent sources to ensure data reliability and validity.

-Key data dimensions analyzed:
+**Key data dimensions analyzed:**

-* Temporal Patterns: Year-over-year trends and daily occurrence patterns
+* **Temporal Patterns:** Year-over-year trends and daily occurrence patterns
-* Geographic Distribution: State-level incident concentrations
+* **Geographic Distribution:** State-level incident concentrations
-* Incident Methodology: Primary methods employed in attacks
+* **Incident Methodology**: Primary methods employed in attacks
-* Perpetrator Demographics: Gender and Racial Characteristics
+* **Perpetrator Demographics:** Gender and Racial Characteristics
-* Incident Outcomes: Legal consequences and case resolutions
+* **Incident Outcomes:** Legal consequences and case resolutions
-* Casualty Impact: Total victims affected across all incidents
+* **Casualty Impact:** Total victims affected across all incidents

+## TOOLS AND TECHNOLOGIES
+Primary Analysis Platform
+Microsoft Excel served as the primary analysis platform for this comprehensive study, leveraging its robust data manipulation, statistical analysis, and visualization capabilities.
+Excel Packages and Features Utilized
+* **Power Query:** For automated data transformation and cleaning processes
+* **Pivot Tables:** For dynamic data summarization and cross-tabulation analysis
+* **Chart and Visualization Tools:** For creating comprehensive visual representations of trends and patterns
+* **Statistical Functions:** Including COUNTIF, SUMIF, AVERAGE, and advanced array formulas for demographic analysis
+* **Data Validation Tools:** For ensuring data integrity during the cleaning process
+* **Conditional Formatting: **For highlighting patterns and anomalies in the dataset
+* **Filter and Sort Functions:** For systematic data exploration and categorization

 ## METHODOLOGY
-The analysis employed systematic data categorization and statistical examination to identify meaningful patterns.
-Incidents were classified across multiple dimensions, including temporal occurrence, geographic location, methodology, and perpetrator characteristics.
-Trend analysis was conducted to identify year-over-year patterns, while demographic analysis revealed important characteristics of perpetrators and incident distributions.
+The analysis employed systematic data integration, cleaning, and statistical examination to identify meaningful patterns across temporal, geographic, and demographic dimensions.
+Data Integration: The original data was distributed across four separate datasets.
+I created a unique incident identifier as the primary key to merge incident details, perpetrator demographics, methodology, and legal outcomes without data loss.

+* **Data Cleaning:** Standardized geographic and temporal formats, handled missing values through "Unknown" categories, removed duplicates, and validated data consistency across merged datasets.
+* **Analysis Approach:** Used Excel's advanced features, including Pivot Tables, statistical functions, and visualization tools to conduct trend analysis, demographic categorization, and pattern identification across all key variables.

 ## PRE-ANALYSIS
 Before diving into the detailed chart analysis, I conducted a crucial pre-analysis phase to establish the framework for understanding mass violence patterns.